rails/rails/guides/source/getting_started.md

 end
 ```

-The `t.references` line sets up a foreign key column for the association between
+The `t.references` line creates an integer column called `article_id`, an index
-the two models.
-An index for this association is also created on this column.
+for it, and a foreign key constraint that points to the `articles` table.
+Go
-Go ahead and run the migration:
+ahead and run the migration:

 ```bash
 $ bin/rake db:migrate